1toldyou/svelte-qrcode-image/package/README.md

 - [ ] Display the QR-Code as background image
 - [ ] Option to use different "backend" to generate the image
 - [ ] Automatic Testing
+- [ ] Reactivity on other options change

 ### Not Planned